asciinema/asciinema-player/README.md

     data:text/plain,this will be printed as poster\n\rthis in second line

-All [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) can be used to add color and move the cursor around to produce good looking poster:
+All [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) can be used to add color and move the cursor around to produce good looking poster.
+You need to replace usual `\xXX` hex syntax with Unicode `\u00XX` though:

     data:text/plain,I'm regular \u001b[1;32mI'm bold green\u001b[3BI'm 3 lines down